 The market itself was a milestone in the right direction for showcasing the talents of the Muslim community in Canada.
 Although multiple vendors were selling Ramadan/Eid decorations, each had their own spin on it and were so supportive of each other by actually recommending other vendors at the market.
 That’s real #collaborationovercompetition 🙂

 Ridaa is a solopreneur who turned her hobby into a business that brings joy.
-She illustrates inspirational, religious and some really amusing prints which can then be used as décor, greeting cards, envelopes, bookmarks, etc. Check out my Fav Canadians highlight on Instagram for a super cute card for a friend or loved one.
+She illustrates inspirational, religious and some really amusing prints which can then be used as décor, greeting cards, envelopes, bookmarks, etc.

 Over the course of two days, I spent a lot of time at the market and kept coming back to Ridaa’s booth to find more cute prints.
 Her typography and character style is truly unique AND she makes custom pieces!